jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

     (f) a grandparent of that person:
     (g) a parent, step-parent, brother, or sister, including a stepbrother or stepsister, of that person's spouse, civil union partner, or de facto partner
   - **relevant interest** has the same meaning as in sections 235 to 238 of the Financial Markets Conduct Act 2013
+  - **reserve export licence** means an export licence that has been reserved under section 26AA
+  - **reserve portion** means the portion of available export licences, per designated market, that have been reserved under section 26AA
   - **restricted by an organic standard** has the meaning given in section 10 of the Organic Products and Production Act 2023
   - **season** means a period of 12 months beginning on 1 June in a year and ending on 31 May in the following year
   - **shareholding farmer** means a dairy farmer who is registered as the holder of co-operative shares